Nampa · Land Use Intelligence

 • Open space and pathways — minor adjustments to required improvements

 None of these are deal-breakers.
 They're predictable, scopeable, and almost always addressable in the original site design if you know to plan for them.
-The applications that receive the fewest conditions are the ones that anticipate these requirements in the first submittal.
+Bailey's playbook covers the specific condition language that has appeared most often and the design moves that pre-empt it.

 How long does it actually take